-I also have to juggle kids going back to school, a busy season at work and a full schedule.
+Autumn is also a season when I have to juggle kids returning to school, a busy time at work and a fuller schedule.

 When life does get busy, it’s easy to push ourselves to the bottom of the priority list.
 We say we’re too busy, have too much to do and looking after ourselves can wait.

 But, really, what are we waiting for?!
 Will there ever be a good time?